Aayuslad/CodeSandbox/README.md

       "status": "pending"  // The job is still being processed.
     }
     ```
-  - **Error (Job Not Found)**:
+  - **Error (task Not Found)**:
     ```json
     {
-      "error": "Job not found or pending"  // Indicates the job ID is not found or still pending.
+      "error": "task not found"  // Indicates the job ID is not found or still pending.
     }
     ```